Elasto-capillarity

 Elasto-capillarity is the ability of capillary force to deform an elastic material.

 From the viewpoint of mechanics, elastocapillarity phenomena essentially involve competition between the elastic strain energy in the bulk and the energy on the surfaces/interfaces.
 In the modeling of these phenomena, some challenging issues are, among others, the exact characterization of energies at the micro scale, the solution of strongly nonlinear problems of structures with large deformation and moving boundary conditions, and instability of either solid structures or droplets/films.The capillary forces are generally negligible in the analysis of macroscopic structures but often play a significant role in many phenomena at small scales.

 Bulk elasticity

-When depositing a droplet on a solid surface with contact angle θ, horizontal force balance was described by Young's equation.
-However, there is a vertical force balance which often ignored can be written as:
+When depositing a droplet on a solid surface with contact angle θ, horizontal force balance is described by Young's equation.
+However, there is a vertical force balance which while often ignored can be written as: